-Earnings before interest, tax, depreciation and amortisation (EBITDA) based on contracted and projected rental income streams covering the remaining term of the sub-emphyteusis less operating expenditure necessary to manage the shopping mall, comprising mainly marketing, maintenance and similar expenses but prior to depreciation and financing charges; Growth rate based on management's estimated average growth of the company's EBITDA levels over the remaining term of the sub-emphyteusis, mainly determined by contractual and projected growth in rental income streams; Discount rate reflecting the current market assessment of the uncertainty in the amount and timing of projected cash flows.
+Free cash flows after tax based on contracted and projected rental income streams covering the remaining term of the subemphyteusis less operating expenditure necessary to manage the shopping mall, comprising mainly marketing, maintenance and similar expenses but prior to depreciation and financing charges;

+Growth rate based on management's estimated average growth of the company's earnings levels over the remaining term of the sub-emphyteusis, mainly determined by contractual and projected growth in rental income streams;

+Discount rate reflecting the current market assessment of the uncertainty in the amount and timing of projected cash flows.

 The discount rate reflects the estimated weighted average cost of capital that would be available to a REO for financing such an operation.
 The discount rate is based on an assumed debt to equity ratio; estimation of cost of equity is based on risk free interest rates adjusted for country risk and equity risk premium adjusted for entity-specific risk factor; estimation of cost of debt is based on risk free interest rates adjusted for country risk and assumed credit spread.